matheusbucater/auto-subtitle-renamer/README.md

 **Important Stuff**
-In order to the program to work, your files **must be** in an individual folder per season and the files **must be** in alphabetical order.
+In order to the program to work, your files **must be** in an individual folder separated by seasons and the files **must be** in alphanumerical order.
 The User Interface that I made does **NOT** validate the given directory, so be aware of that.
 I actually wanted to use an askDirectory Dialog from tkinter but I had a hard time trying to use the directory entry but I'll probably give an other shot soon enough.
 If you are using the exe file without User Interface place the file inside your videos/subtitles folder and then execute it.
+On commit 'asr no ui with tests' I've added automated tests that will create an addiotional folder 'tests' inside your current directory.
+You can delete this folder if you want to.